 Choosing proper plant companions in the garden is good for peppers.
 The best companions include other peppers, tomatoes, basil, parsley, carrots, parsnips, beets, garlic, onions, and radishes.
 Peppers do not do well planted near fennel or kohlrabi.

-Plant your pepper plants 12 to 24 inches apart, after all the danger of frost has passed.
+Plant your pepper plants 12 to 24 inches apart.
 If growing in containers, choose pots at least one gallon in size.
 Mature Seranno pepper plants may get up to five feet tall, but grown as an annual they're more likely to stay between two and three feet tall.

 Rotate your pepper plantings every year, and don't plant them where other nightshades have been planted in the previous two years.